-# Greenfield API example with Node.JS (JavaScript)
+# Greenfield API example with Node.js (JavaScript)

 The Greenfield API (opens new window) (also available on your instance on /docs) allows you to operate BTCPay Server via an easy-to-use REST API.